frederickobrien/the-whale-lines/news/lizard-people-furious-no-one-takes-them-seriously-any-more.md

 date: 2020-09-14
 description: Lizard people of the world are in the midst of an identity crisis after years of whack job conspiracy theories have turned them into figures of fun.
 angle: 1.4
+image: /images/story-images/lizard-people-furious.png
+imageAlt: A lizard person sitting in a boardroom chair

 ---